adhithan2996/NotificationReaderApp/README.md

-# Notification Reader App
+# Notification Management App

-A native Android app built with Kotlin that reads and displays all phone notifications in a beautiful Material Design 3 interface.
+A native Android app built with Kotlin that reads and displays all phone notifications.
+It also proceseses them locally for better notfication management, using a beautiful Material Design 3 interface.

 ## Features